-Lupinus oreganus is found in native prairie remnants in the Willamette Valley, southwestern Washington, and forest openings in Douglas County, Oregon.
-Only 161 sites are known to support this species and

-94 of these cover less than one acre (USFWS 2010).
-The majority of the sites are on privately held land, which is exempt from protections provided by state and federal listing, increasing the importance of management by state and federal agencies on public land.
-Only 14 populations of L. oreganus exist in Douglas County, eight are located on BLM land, four are found on private land and one population is managed by the US Forest Service.
-The 2006 Management and Recovery Plan proposes a goal of 5,000 m of occupied habitat consisting of at least two meta-populations in Douglas County.
+L. oreganus is found in native prairie remnants in the Willamette Valley, southwestern Washington, and forest openings in Douglas County, Oregon.
+Only 161 sites are known to support this species and 94 of these cover less than one acre (USFWS 2010).
+The majority of the sites are on privately held land, which is exempt from protection(s) provided by state and federal listing, increasing the importance of management by state and federal agencies on public land.
+Only a limited number of remnant populations of L. oreganus exist in Douglas County.
+Of the extant populations in Douglas County, eight are located on BLM land, four are found on private land and one population is managed by the US Forest Service.
+The 2006 Management and Recovery Plan proposes a goal of 5,000 m2 of occupied habitat consisting of at least two meta-populations in Douglas County.
+Work by IAE in 2016/2017 will include augmentation efforts using plant materials collected from the BLM populations.
+A separate report regarding these efforts is forthcoming.

-Within the Willamette Valley, L. oreganus is a larval host plant for the endangered Fender's blue butterfly, making conservation of the lupine important for the lupine itself as well as the insect (Schultz et al. 2003).
-Although there are no known sightings of Fender's blue in Douglas County, it is not known whether the two species co-occurred historically in that area.
+Within the Willamette Valley, L. oreganus is a larval host plant for the endangered Fender's blue butterfly, making conservation of the L. oreganus important for the L. oreganus itself as well as the insect (Schultz et al. 2003).
+There are no known sightings of Fender's blue in Douglas